-Additional Terms means the additional provisions contained in the schedules and any annexures to this Agreement.
+Additional Terms means the additional provisions contained in the schedules and any annexures to the Agreement.

-Agreement means this contract, and includes the schedules (including the Additional Terms) and any annexures to it or documents incorporated by reference.
+Agreement means a contract and includes the schedules (including the Additional Terms) and any annexures or documents or communications incorporated by reference.

 Business Day means a day (other than a Saturday, Sunday or a public holiday) on which registered banks are open for business in New Zealand.

-Confidential Information means all data and information exchanged between the Service Provider and the Client in connection with this Agreement, but excludes information:
+Confidential Information means all data and information exchanged between the Service Provider and the Client in connection with any Agreement, but excludes information:

-(a) which is in or which subsequently enters the public domain other than as a result of a breach of this Agreement;
+(a) which is in or which subsequently enters the public domain other than as a result of a breach of the Agreement;

 (b) known to the recipient on the date of its receipt;

-(c) which, at any time, is received in good faith by the recipient from a third party who has lawful possession of such information and a right to disclose the same
+(c) which, at any time, is received in good faith by the recipient from a third party who has lawful possession of such information and a right to disclose the same; and

-(d) which is disclose pursuant to legal requirement or order.
+(d) which is disclosed pursuant to legal requirement or order.

-Fees mean the fees payable to the Service Provider for the provision of the Services as detailed in the signed service agreement.
+Fees mean the fees payable to the Service Provider for the provision of the Services agreed to.

-General Terms and Conditions means this the provisions contained in this contract, excluding the Additional Terms.
+General Terms and Conditions means the provisions contained in any Agreement, excluding the Additional Terms.